NZ landscapes to star in a different Middle-earth

 McKay and Payne appeared with several members of a large ensemble cast including Morfydd Clark, who plays the young elven warrior Galadriel, and Robert Aramayo, who portrays the half-elven Elrond.

-The online retailer spent about $465 million producing the show's first installment, which was filmed in New Zealand, making it among the most expensive TV shows ever produced.
+The online retailer spent about $US465 million producing the show's first instalment, which was filmed in New Zealand including Fiordland, making it among the most expensive TV shows ever produced.